1

 The purpose of this sampling effort is to build upon the 2020 pilot fish sampling project that collected and analyzed fish from three waterbodies with known or suspected PFAS contamination to gather additional data to help us understand how people could be exposed to PFAS through fish.

-The department selected the six waterbodies by evaluating factors such as proximity to known PFAS contamination, proximity to disproportionately impacted communities, and which species of fish are present in the waterbodies.
+The department selected the six waterbodies by evaluating factors such as their proximity to known PFAS contamination, proximity to disproportionately impacted communities, and fish species present in the water bodies.

-Colorado Parks and Wildlife will be collecting fish from May through June of 2023, and will send the fish tissue samples for analysis.
-The department expects to receive results in early 2024 and will share the results at that point.
+Colorado Parks and Wildlife collected fish from May through June 2023 and sent the tissue samples for analysis.

 Anyone using or storing Class B firefighting foam containing PFAS must register through the Certificate of Registration Program.